iamsuryasonar/markdown_blog_app/public/posts/javascript_interview_prep/javascript_interview_prep.md

 </html>
 ```

+### Q. Event Delegation?
+Event Delegation is a technique in JavaScript where you add a single event listener to a parent element to manage events for its child elements.
+Instead of adding event listeners to each child element, you use the parent to "delegate" the event handling.

+This technique works because of event bubbling, where an event propagates (bubbles up) from the target element to its ancestors.

+**How Event Delegation Works**
+- Add an event listener to a parent element.
+- Use the event.target property to identify which child element triggered the event.
+- Perform actions based on the target.

+**Why Use Event Delegation?**
+- Improved Performance:
+Reduces memory usage by adding fewer event listeners.
+Useful when dealing with a large number of child elements or dynamically created elements.

+- Handles Dynamic Content:
+Event delegation works for dynamically added child elements because the parent remains the event listener.

+- Cleaner Code:
+Centralizes event handling, making the code more maintainable.

 ### Q. Custom events?
 Implementing custom events in JavaScript allows you to create and handle your own events beyond the built-in browser events like clicks and form submissions.
 Custom events are useful for creating modular and decoupled code.
 Here’s how you can implement and use custom events in JavaScript: